-Online courses are offered at the campus through the Online Division of Zenith using the eCollege platform via the Internet.
+Online courses are offered at the campus through the Online Division using the eCollege platform via the Internet.
 Online courses have the same course objectives and outcomes as courses taught on-ground, although more individual focus and initiative is required to successfully master the material.
 Online courses are designated on the class schedule so students register during the normal registration period.
-Students registering for an online course must obtain prior approval from their Program Director or the Academic Dean.
 To maximize success within the online courses, students must have available to them a computer with a system profile that meets or exceeds the following: